CHUCK: You first came to came to California in 1954?

 VERLE: Cliff did that?

-CHUCK: Five of us had to move these fireproof file cabinets up three flights of stairs, about twenty of these sons of bitches, and Cliff wouldn’t let us use hand trucks.
+CHUCK: We had to move these fireproof file cabinets up three flights of stairs, about twenty of these sons of bitches, and Cliff wouldn’t let us use hand trucks.
 Four of us had to grab a corner on these cement-lined monsters and lift them step by step.
 My knuckle never quite healed right.

 VERLE: Cliff was his own self, but he was a good driver.